 What does a headshot do?

 The main job of a headshot in acting is to let the casting director know whether you look like the character or not.
-Mind you won’t get the job based on your headshot but get an opportunity to audition for the part once the casting director feels you look like the part.
+Mind you, you won’t get the job based on your headshot but get an opportunity to audition for the part once the casting director feels you look like the part.

 So what kind of headshot do you need?

-Generally, people like to use colored or black and white headshots.
+Generally, people like to use colored or black-and-white headshots.
 But I prefer the colored headshot with minimum editing.

 In headshots, you must show exactly what you look like and always make new headshots every 6 months or whenever you change your looks.
 You should always look like your headshot.